 FFC sponsored a clinic in La Venturosa that provides our workers with the medical attention they need and provides the local community with basic medicine.
 As a result, many locals saw a doctor or dentist for the first time in their lives.

 According to the World Health Organization (WHO), for every US$ 1 invested in scaling up interventions to address NCDs in low- and lower-middle-income countries, there will be a return to society of at least US$ 7 in increased employment, productivity and longer life.
-Based on our investment in healthcare facilities, we estimated that our investment of $COP 29,785,735 over the last 7 years has seen returns to society of $COP 210,621,175.

 Medical Supplies and Access to Medical Attention

 FFC purchases medical supplies every three months and is the only local provider of these supplies.
+Additionally, we host immunization clinics as required.

 Injuries are a real risk in the forestry industry.
 FFC ensure that proper training and equipment are provided to our workers.
 For example, with the high ambient temperatures, we ensure that all staff are provided with personal protective equipment such as hats and suitable clothing.

-FFC operations are responsible for all incidents and reporting and have appointed a Health and Safety person to support our safety program.
 All lost time injuries are recorded and investigated.
 The monthly LTIFR is recorded with zero lost time injuries as an annual target.
 All near misses, first aid cases (FAC) and medical treatment cases (MTC) are measured and investigated.
 A performance management system that encourages safe behaviour by all direct and contract employees has also been put in place.

 First Aid and Emergency Response Training